Taking a trip to the beach? Nothing’s worse than forgetting an item. Discover the beach essentials for baby to take on your next summer trip.

 - Sippy cup

-I used to live a mere 15 minutes from the beach, so I definitely took advantage of the coast with my family, especially in the right weather.
-Thankfully now I know exactly what to bring—including a place to set my kids down.
+I used to live a mere 15 minutes from the beach, so I took advantage of the coast with my family, especially in the right weather.
+Thankfully now I know exactly what to include in my beach packing list—including a place to set my kids down.

 Get more tips: